 Location: 1-1-43 Abenosuji, Abeno Ward, Osaka, Osaka Prefecture 545-8545

-Founded in the 3rd contrary, this shrine is the most important in the whole of Osaka as it is the head shrine for the country’s approximately 2300 Sumiyoshi shrines.
-Every year over 2 million people visit between January 1st and 3rd alone for the traditional first shrine visit of the year.
+Founded in the 3rd century, this shrine is the most important in the whole of Osaka as it is the head shrine for the country’s approximately 2300 Sumiyoshi shrines.
+Every year over 2 million people visit between January 1st and 3rd alone for the traditional first shrine visit of the year… so maybe not one of the places to see in Osaka over this time.

 Location: 2 Chome-9-89 Sumiyoshi, Sumiyoshi Ward, Osaka, 558-0045